ErpNetDocs/tech/modules/logistics/wms/wms-worker/system-requirements.md

 - Possibility to give an automatic ENTER after a scan
 - Identifies GS1-128/EAN128 barcodes (when such is used in the warehouse)

+> [!NOTE]
+> **Important note:** Please consult with both your implementatorand and device provider before purchasing a device.
+They will help you determine the specific requirements that would be most appropriate for the specifics of your business.

 ## Compatible devices
 The following Android devices have been tested:
 - ???